-Visit Marymount’s Consumer Information page that provides a single point of access to information from various administrative areas in accordance numerous reporting and disclosure requirements.
+Visit Marymount’s Consumer Information page that provides a single point of access to information from various administrative areas in accordance to numerous reporting and disclosure requirements.

 A Marymount education provides a strong liberal arts foundation and solid career preparation.
 All undergraduate students take a specified number of credits in the Liberal Arts Core.
-These include courses in writing, mathematics, the natural and social sciences, humanities, philosophy, and theology/religious studies.
+These include courses in writing, mathematics, natural and social sciences, humanities, philosophy, and theology/religious studies.

+Marymount blends theory with hands-on learning.
+To help prepare students for a career, all undergraduates complete an internship, clinical experience, student-teaching placement, or research project.
+Certain graduate programs also require experiential learning components.
 Internships and experiential learning strengthen knowledge, test career interests, and provide valuable professional connections that can lead to employment opportunities.
 The Washington, D.C., region offers unparalleled internship options, from Capitol Hill and the Smithsonian to the National Institutes for Health and international corporations.

 Marymount’s Honors Program provides undergraduate students in all majors with opportunities to explore subjects in greater depth.
 Honors Program students participate in a variety of activities that enrich their academic experience.
 The program culminates in the completion and defense of an Honors Thesis.